 It’s always a full body pattern of muscle tension that causes functional muscle pain.

-However, if, due to overuse, repetitive action or injury and accidents, we change the way that we move, we can develop the state of sensory motor amnesia (tight, “frozen” muscles that the brain has forgotten how to release).
+If, due to overuse, repetitive action or injury and accidents, we change the way that we move, we can develop the condition of sensory motor amnesia (tight, “frozen” muscles that the brain has forgotten how to release).
 This means that your brain invariably contracts not just the muscles needed to complete the action, but also other groups of muscles that compensate to help us move.
 This “dance” between muscles stops working and both agonist and antagonist muscles become tightly contracted, it’s as if we are stuck in a vise.

 In my last post I wrote about hip pain and how the posture of leaning and slumping into one’s dominant side to reach for and use the computer mouse, can create hip pain.
 It can also create shoulder and neck pain as one hunches, draws the shoulder forward, collapses through the ribcage and waist and concentrates on the work (and computer screen) at hand.